 Business investment makes up approximately 16% of GDP.
-It includes elements such as manufacturing, real estate construction, and intellectual properties.
+It includes such elements as manufacturing, real estate construction, and intellectual property.

 Net exports make up the fourth component.
 It is the sum of exports, which add to the nation’s economy, and imports, which subtract from it.
 The United States has a trade deficit, which means it imports more than it exports.
 This is why the U.S. net exports figure has a negative value.

-Exports are goods leaving the country, which the U.S. sells to or in other countries.
-Imports are goods coming in, which the U.S. buys from other countries.
+Exports are goods leaving the country, which the United States sells to or in other countries.
+Imports are goods coming in, which the United States buys from other countries.

 There are three critical measurements of GDP.

 - Nominal gross domestic product: Nominal GDP is the primary measure.
 It describes how much would be produced for the year if the economy kept going at a constant rate.